Songzi: Tourism

 Taking the boat and sailing to northwest about 20 kilometers and arriving to the other end of Weishui Lake, you climb to a mountain very close to the lake and then you find the ancient caves which can bring you back to the early stages in the Earth's life.

 Have come into being at Cambrian system about 500 million years ago, with its "one superb, three wonders, ten focal points" and close to one hundred geological scenic spots, the New God Cave incorporates the charm, danger, queerness, rareness and magnificence altogether.
 In view of the complex geological structures, the continuous geological strata, the clear topographic features, the area where the Cave locates have been picked up as "the teaching and practicing base for Science of the Earth" by Changjiang University (长江大学).

-The underground stream flows through the cave and a 10-meter-high waterfall is formed near the entry of the cave.
-Inside the cave, there are many stalactites and stalagmites in various shapes – like stone curtain, stone column, stone shoot, stone flowers, etc. There is also a swarm of miraculous rimstone dams which have been developed with the underground river by hundreds of millions of years – one is three-staged and the height of the top stage reaches 4 meters, at least 1.5 meters higher than other known ones in China.
-At one of the very inner corner, there is even a huge Performing Stage with a very rare background of a 16 meters x 7 meters stone curtain hanging, which comprises 262 pleats.
+An underground stream flows through the cave, forming a 10-meter-high waterfall near the entrance.
+The interior features diverse speleothems, including stalactites, stalagmites, columns, helictites, and flowstone draperies.
+The cave system contains a series of rimstone dams formed by the underground river over millions of years; this includes a three-staged dam with a top stage reaching 4 meters in height, making it notably higher than comparable formations in China.
+A large chamber features a 16-by-7-meter flowstone drapery consisting of 262 individual pleats.

 Weishui National Forest Park occupies an area of 52.8 km2, with the 96% forestation rate.
 There are rich living things resources – more than 1,000 different kinds of plants and more than 20 kinds of wild beast animals and close to 40 kinds of birds and numerous amphibious animals, reptiles, insects and fishes.
 Even there were reports of sighting Southern China Tiger, Leopard (panthera pardus), White Swans and other rare animals in the forest.